jibidnd/actuarial-gizmos/README.md

 An easy-to-use yet flexible rating engine *builder*!

 ## What is it?
 **actuarial-gizmos** is a Python package that automates much of the rating engine building process.
-It's one main objective is:
+Its one main objective is:
 - Easy to use

 You can build a rater in as little as 3 lines of code: